yanghz416/VHbbccPoCo/README.md

     conda install conda-forge::tensorflow
     conda install setuptools==70.*
     ```
+    For brux20 cluster at Brown, you may need `conda install conda-forge::ca-certificates`.
-5. Checkout *this* repo:
+3. Checkout *this* repo:
     ```
 	git clone git@github.com:cms-rwth/VHccPoCo.git
     ```
-3. (If your local username is different from your CERN username) Setup your CERN username variable:
+4. (If your local username is different from your CERN username) Setup your CERN username variable:
     ```
     export CERN_USERNAME="YOURUSERNAME"
     ```